-The P6 family processors introduced the ability to set breakpoints on taken branches, interrupts, and exceptions, and to single-step from one branch to the next.
-This capability was modified and extended in the Pentium 4 and Intel Xeon processors to allow the logging of branch trace messages in a branch trace store (BTS) buffer in memory.
+P6 family processors introduced the ability to set breakpoints on taken branches, interrupts, and exceptions, and to single-step from one branch to the next.
+This capability has been modified and extended in the Pentium 4, Intel Xeon, Pentium M, Intel[®] CoreTM Solo and Intel[®] CoreTM Duo processors to allow logging of branch trace messages in a branch trace store (BTS) buffer in memory.

 See the following sections for descriptions of the mechanism for last branch recording:

-- Section 18.5, "Last Branch, Interrupt, and Exception Recording (Pentium 4 and Intel Xeon Processors)" - Section 18.6, "Last Branch, Interrupt, and Exception Recording (Pentium M Processors)" - Section 18.7, "Last Branch, Interrupt, and Exception Recording (P6 Family Processors)"
+- Section 18.5, "Last Branch, Interrupt, and Exception Recording (Pentium 4 and Intel Xeon Processors)" - Section 18.6, "Last Branch, Interrupt, and Exception Recording (Intel® $Core^{TM}$ Solo and Intel® $Core^{TM}$ Duo Processors)" - Section 18.7, "Last Branch, Interrupt, and Exception Recording (Pentium M Processors)" - Section 18.8, "Last Branch, Interrupt, and Exception Recording (P6 Family Processors)"